Crookston Republican represents District 1B in the Minnesota House.

 Statewide property taxes are projected to increase by $13 million, even though legislative majorities spent $400 million to lower them, according to a report issued by non-partisan Minnesota House research staff.

-Page 2 of 3 - There is also a projected 6.5 percent increase on agricultural properties, in addition to a new tax on farm equipment repairs, higher energy rates due to new solar power mandates and a warehousing and storage services tax—all increases that will cut into farmers’ bottom lines.
+There is also a projected 6.5 percent increase on agricultural properties, in addition to a new tax on farm equipment repairs, higher energy rates due to new solar power mandates and a warehousing and storage services tax—all increases that will cut into farmers’ bottom lines.

 • Q: Why is the new warehousing and storage tax so unpopular?